Don Ienner

-As of 2012, Ienner was a music business consultant, a principal in an advertising agency, and the founder and owner of several restaurants in Naples, Florida.
+As of 2012, Ienner was a music business consultant and a principal in an advertising agency.

 Career

 Early career

-In 1969, Ienner began his career in the music industry by taking a job in the mailroom of Capitol Records.
-From 1972 to 1977, Ienner and his brother Jimmy Ienner ran a music production, management, and publishing company called C.A.M.
+In 1969, Ienner began his career in the music industry by taking a job in the mailroom of Capitol Records while still in high school.
+From 1972 to 1977, Ienner and his brother Jimmy ran a music production, management, and publishing company called C.A.M.
 U.S.A., which worked with such artists as Three Dog Night, Grand Funk Railroad, Blood, Sweat & Tears, and Eric Carmen.
 While producing a record for Blood, Sweat & Tears, Ienner met Clive Davis, then head of Columbia.

-In 1977, he co-founded Millennium Records with his brother Jimmy Ienner, serving as executive president.
+In 1977, he co-founded Millennium Records with his brother, serving as executive president.

 Arista Records

 Ienner joined Arista Records in 1983 as vice president of promotion.
 In 1988, then-president Clive Davis appointed Ienner to executive vice president and general manager.
 Ienner became particularly well known for this promotion and marketing of Whitney Houston, who had a historic seven consecutive #1 Billboard Hot 100 hits during the 1980s.

-Other notable promotional activity included a commentary in Billboard magazine Ienner authored in 1988 which initiated the “When You Play It, Say It” campaign.
-The campaign urged radio stations to identify the artist’s name before or after a song was played, a growing problem for all record companies.
+Other notable promotional activity included a commentary in Billboard magazine Ienner authored in 1988 which initiated the "When You Play It, Say It" campaign.
+The campaign urged radio stations to identify the artist's name before or after a song was played, a growing problem for all record companies.